dbrattli/Felizia/README.md

 ## Differences from Hugo

 - Felicia is a dynamic (non-static) website application generator.
 Static-generation of all pages should be possible and may be added in future releases.

 - Templates, i.e Layouts and Partials needs to be compiled and thus be part of both Client.fsproj and Server.fsproj.
   Mapping of URLs to custom templates must be done in `Routing.fs`.
 If not mapped then default templates, i.e `ListPage.fs` or `SinglePage.fs` will be used for sections and pages.

 - Only YAML supported for config.
 Other configuration languages such as JSON and TOML might be added in future.

 - `Page.Site` is not available from pages.
 The site is however directly available in the model.
 This is to reduce the size of JSON state that needs to be transferred to the client in the initial request.

 - The `Params` field of front-matter and site config is currently hard coded so you cannot add anything you want there.
   This might be fixed later when we figure out how to customize the YAML parser.

-## TODO
+## Up for Grabs

 - Short-codes, reference e.g Feliz REACT components in Markdown would be really cool.

 - Taxonomies, tagging content

 - Themes, is there a way to share themes as with Hugo?
 Not that easy when Feliz templates must be listed in project `.fsproj` files.

 - Data folder, have a data folder with additional data or even a database connection